SimonYuvarlak/Working-With-User-Controlled-Wallets/validate_transaction/tutorial.md

 # Validating Transaction

-Validating transaction thorugh the Circle's website is pretty simple.
+Validating transaction through the Circle's website is pretty simple.

 - Sign in to your account in Circle's website where you acquired your API key.